 Caesar was shrewd not to appear to harbor grievances as he strategized to use people later, for political favors.
 It was to his advantage to be regarded as one who could seemingly rise above the fray.
 Thus, even though Clodius was rumored to have had amorous intentions or an affair with his wife, Caesar did not seek to humiliate or take vengeance against Clodius.
 Later on, Clodius would be an ally and Caesar even helped change Clodius’ status from a patrician to a plebeian so that he could become a tribune of the Plebs.
 Caesar’s attitude as being merciful was different from Clodius’ who was later viewed as vindictive and untrustworthy because of the vendettas he pursued against enemies.
 He later even persecuted Caesar himself.

 Caesar won able allies because of the favors he bestowed, such as his close ally Mark Antony, another tribune of the plebs, as Caesar was cultivating this image of a venerable man of the people.
-Even Curio, another tribune, following Caesar’s allegedly paying off his debts would become an ally, who advanced Caesar’s interests.
+Even Curio, another tribune, whose debts were reportedly paid off by Caesar, would become an ally, who advanced Caesar’s interests.
 Additionally, Caesar who claimed to be descended from a god may also have been calculatingly cultivating exceptional qualities that projected an aura, which ostensibly aligned him with divinity.
-Some Roman leaders had been identified with the divine because of their apparent affinity with extraordinary qualities.
+Some Roman leaders had been identified with the divine because they apparently displayed extraordinary qualities.
 For instance, Sulla was called Felix because he was identified with luck.
-It caused the people to revere such apparently extraordinary leaders, obviously favored by the gods.
+It caused the people to revere such seemingly extraordinary leaders, obviously favored by the gods.

 As Caesar marched on Rome, Ahenobarbus’ men happily enlisted under Caesar because of the impression he made on them, given that he’d taken no captives and executed nobody.